MahanMehrvarz/PromptingRealities/README.md

 # Prompting Realities
 **Exploring Prompting as an Interface for Tangible Artifacts**

-Prompting Realities is a reusable experimental pipeline that links natural-language interaction to physical artifacts.
-It lets researchers, designers, and makers describe actions in plain language and have tangible devices carry them out through structured AI output.
+Prompting Realities is a reusable pipeline that connects natural-language interaction to physical artifacts.
+It helps researchers, designers, and makers translate plain-language descriptions into structured outputs that real-world devices can act on.

-The repository serves as both

-- a research artifact expanding the work presented in *Prompting Realities: Exploring the Potentials of Prompting for Tangible Artifacts* (CHItaly 2025), and
-- a technical framework for implementing your own LLM-driven tangible systems.
+This repository is both a companion to the CHItaly 2025 paper *Prompting Realities: Exploring the Potentials of Prompting for Tangible Artifacts* and a starting point for building your own LLM-driven tangible systems.

 ---

-## Concept

-At its core, the pipeline translates prompts into structured data and then into physical actuation.
+## How the System Flows

+At a glance, each interaction moves from a conversation to an actuation loop:

 ```
 User prompt